wondie/batch_gps_importer/README.md

 * Import GPS features as point, polygon and line
 * Ability to read from track, waypoint and route GPX feature types
-* Ability to ristrict extent and extract features from the ristricted extent
+* Ability to restrict extent and extract features from the restricted extent
 * Ability to exclude features with invalid geometry
+* Ability to save gpx files with valid and invalid features
+* Ability to include or exclude default gpx layer fields

 ### How to install ###

+#### Option One

+1. Go to QGIS plugins menu
+2. Search for "Batch GPS Importer" without quotes.
+3. Select and download it

+#### Option Two

 1. Download the master
 2. Extract it C:/users/[current_user]/.qgis/python/plugins